LummiGIS/MultiVolumes/README.md

 3. See MultiVolumesFOSS4G for a platform independent script (license level independent if copied to a Python window in QGIS or ArcGIS Pro).

+a.
 Tested on Windows 10.
 There are two files in this directory, one for creating the volumes at increasing graduations for a hill or mound and one             for creating volumes at decreasing graduations for pits or bathymetry.
 For these tools the areas and volumes at graduation x include the values           of pixels with a value of x.